Pulisic injury update: Chelsea, USMNT star suffers setback

 Christian Pulisic injury news is something both Chelsea and USMNT fans are, sadly, way too familiar with.

-It sounds like Pulisic has suffered another setback during Chelsea’s shocking 5-2 home defeat against West Brom as the Premier League returned from the international break.
+Pulisic suffered another setback during Chelsea’s shocking 5-2 home defeat against West Brom as the Premier League returned from the international break.

 [ MORE: How to watch PL in the USA ]